dingotiles/dingo-postgresql-release/images/README.md

 }
 ```

 The `conn_address` field is from unmerged patroni [PR #91](https://github.com/zalando/patroni/pull/91); and is used by the routing tier to easily get the `host:port` information (it cannot easily parse the `conn_url` field).
+I've subsequently learned that I could do load balancing via communication with the patroni API; so `conn_address` may disappear in future.

-The `conn_url` can be passed directly to `psql` or using the admin username password we can confirm we can connect to the server using credentials above:
+The `conn_url` represents how replicas can connect to the current master.
+It can be passed directly to `psql` or using the admin username password we can confirm we can connect to the server using credentials above:

 ```
 $ psql postgres://replicator:replicator@10.244.21.6:40000/postgres